hammerheim-game/hammerheim-rules/3-equipment.md

 rules.
 Warriors using their fists can only ever make 1 attack.
 Range: Close Combat
 Strength: As user -
-Special Rule: +1 Enemy Armour Save
+Special Rule: +1 Enemy Armor Save
 Special Rules
-+1 Enemy Armour Save: An enemy wounded by a fist gains a +1 bonus to his armour save, and a 6+ armour save if he normally has none.
++1 Enemy Armor Save: An enemy wounded by a fist gains a +1 bonus to his armor save, and a 6+ armor save if he normally has none.

 ### Flail